 There are currently 13 co-opted Governors, 3 Governors nominated by external bodies (Warwick University, The King Henry VIII Endowed Trust, Warwick, and The Charity of Sir Thomas White, Warwick) and one Governor each nominated by the Old Warwickians and the Old Girls’ Association of King’s High.
 The Lord Lieutenant of Warwickshire is an ex-officio Governor.

 Governors can sit for up to three terms of four years.

 Governors collectively act in the best interests of the Foundation: they are not mandated by, nor do they represent, any particular groups.

 Governance Committees and Roles

-All governors sit on two Committees: a School Committee, chaired by the Foundation Principal, and one of the three tactical Committees: Education, Resources & Estates, Finance & Regulatory, which are each chaired by a governor.
+All governors sit on at least two Committees: a School Committee, chaired by the Foundation Principal, and on at least one of the four tactical Committees: Safeguarding, Education, Resources & Estates, Finance & Regulatory, which are each chaired by a governor.
+From time to time, sub committees may be formed.
 All Governors also sit on the full Foundation Board.
 The full Board is chaired by the Chair of the Foundation Governors, to whom the Foundation Principal reports.

-Governor appointment and succession planning is overseen by the Appointments Committee, comprising the Foundation Chair, Foundation Vice-Chair, the three tactical Committee Chairs and up to two additional Governors.
+Governor appointment and succession planning is overseen by the Appointments Committee, comprising the Foundation Chair, Foundation Vice-Chair, the four tactical Committee Chairs and one additional Governors.

-Governors take an active interest in the schools, regularly making visits and attending events.
-An initiative is currently being set up whereby each Governor will have a formal ambassadorial role on a monthly rotation basis.
+Governors take an active interest in the schools, regularly making visits and attending events and each Governor has a formal ambassadorial role on a monthly rotation basis.
 Some Governors have particular responsibilities, for example, Safeguarding, Early Years, Health & Safety.
-In addition, and a Head’s Liaison Governor is appointed to support each Head in their leadership of the Schools.
+In addition, a Head’s Liaison Governor is appointed to support the Heads in their leadership of the Schools.